2026 housing forecast

-On Wednesday, November 10, 2021 at 7:00 am, the Home Builders Association hosted the Annual Housing Forecast presented by PARR Lumber at the Oregon Convention Center.
-Industry professionals and government officials gathered for this informative breakfast highlighted by insight and analysis with unique perspectives on the housing industry.
+On Thursday, October 23, at 7 am, the Home Building Association of Greater Portland hosted the annual Housing Forecast at the Oregon Convention Center.
+More than 450 industry professionals and government officials gathered for this informative breakfast, highlighted by insight and analysis with unique perspectives on the housing industry.

 Thank you to our sponsors: